History of chemical warfare: Americas

-In the late 15th century, Spanish conquistadors encountered chemical warfare on the island of Hispaniolawhen Taíno threw gourds filled with ashes and ground hot peppers at the Spaniards to create a blinding smoke screen before launching their attack.
+In the late 15th century, Spanish conquistadors encountered chemical warfare on the island of Hispaniola when Taíno threw gourds filled with ashes and ground hot peppers at the Spaniards to create a blinding smoke screen before launching their attack.

 The people of Pernambuco province used pepper smoke during sieges; they would wait till the wind was blowing towards the enemy, and light a bonfire filled with peppers.